digital-services-act/transparency-database/resources/markdown/api-documentation.md

 @endphp
 </ul>

-### Other Category (category_addition_other)

-This is required if STATEMENT_CATEGORY_OTHER was part of the category_addition array.
-It represents a Category that is not part of the provided category list.

-Limited to 500 characters.

 ### Territorial Scope (territorial_scope)

 This is the required territorial scope of the restriction.
 Each value must be the 2 letter iso code